Late-time asymptotics for geometric wave equations with inverse-square potentials: The main results and ideas

 A similar point of view was taken in \cite{other1,dssprice} where the behaviour near the zero time-frequency of a resolvent operator is studied using techniques adapted to the framework of the wave equation in one space dimension with appropriate potential, in order to derive refined decay-in-time estimates for fixed spherical harmonic modes $\phi_{\ell}$ on Schwarzschild with $V_{\alpha}\equiv 0$.
 Within a similar one-dimensional setting, let us also mention \cite{ds10,ch15}, where sharp decay estimates are obtained for wave equations on the real line with potential $V$ satisfying $|V|\lesssim |x|^{-p}$, where $p>2$, and \cite{csst08,dk16}, where the $p=2$ case is considered.
 See also \cite{sch21}, where the low-energy behaviour of Schr\"odinger operators derived from \cite{csst08} is used to obtain sharp decay-in-time estimates for the one-dimensional wave equation with a model inverse-square potential satisfying assumption \ref{assm:B} in \S \ref{sec:classeq}, featuring decay rates that are analogous to the rates appearing in the precise leading-order asymptotics in Theorem \ref{thm:precise}.
 We refer to \cite{sch07,sch21} for a further overview of literature pertaining to time-decay estimates for one-dimensional wave equations with inverse-polynomially decaying potentials.

 \paragraph{Exactly inverse-square potentials on Minkowski} In \cite{pst03,bpst03,bpst04}, the time-decay properties for wave equations with the singular potentials $V_{\alpha}(r)=\alpha r^{-2}$, where $\alpha>-\frac{1}{4}$, on $3+1$-dimensional Minkowski spacetime backgrounds (i.e.\ with respect to the standard wave operator), as well as natural higher-dimensional analogues, were studied extensively.
 In these works, weighted $L^2$ estimates and Strichartz estimates were derived and applied to the analysis of several nonlinear problems.
-A different approach for obtaining decay-in-time estimates is provided in \cite{gvdm22}, exploiting instead a connection of the conformal structure of Minkowski with $AdS_2$ geometries to derive the leading-order late-time asymptotics from local existence theory for wave equations on $AdS_2$ spacetimes and obtaining the analogue of Theorem \ref{thm:precise} for the wave equation with singular potential $V_{\alpha}(r)=\alpha r^{-2}$ on the $3+1$-dimensional Minkowski spacetime.
+A different approach for obtaining decay-in-time estimates is provided in \cite{gvdm22}, exploiting instead a connection of the conformal structure of Minkowski with $1+1$-dimensional anti-de Sitter spacetimes to derive the leading-order late-time asymptotics from local existence theory for wave equations on anti-de Sitter spacetimes and obtaining the analogue of Theorem \ref{thm:precise} for the wave equation with singular potential $V_{\alpha}(r)=\alpha r^{-2}$ on the $3+1$-dimensional Minkowski spacetime.